- Office: MCG 213

 You may submit an Awards and Bursaries Application as soon as you have applied for admission to Bishop’s: you do not have to wait until you have received an admission offer.

 The deadline to complete your online Awards and Bursaries Application is March 1st, 2017.
-Also remember to send your supporting documents no later than March 15th, 2017.

 If you begin studying at Bishop’s in a Winter semester; you are eligible to apply for returning student awards and bursaries in April of your first semester for the following academic year.